MuffinManKen/AutoBar/Readme.txt

 *For skinning install the Masque addon

 Changes:
+v7.9.9.02: BETA
+ - BETA: This is Beta code, if that makes you nervous don't use it
+ - Fixed AutoBar issue with Mounts

 v7.9.9.01: BETA
  - BETA: This is Beta code, if that makes you nervous don't use it
  - Fixed AutoBar issue when entering combat